Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Test RDS Connection

-- Added this `test` script file into `backend-flask/bin/db` folder to easily check the connection from our container.
+- Added this `test` script file into `backend-flask/bin/db` folder to easily check the connection from the container.
 ```sh
 #!/usr/bin/env python3